British stocks gain as UK set to reopen next week | Business

 - United Kingdom

+"Inflation is a bit of a double-edged sword, which means demand is clearly strong but higher inflation also warrants a conversation of a tighter monetary policy.
+So, until we have confirmed commentary from the central bank on their stance, inflation will continue to be an overhang," said David Madden, an analyst at Equity Capital.
+The FTSE 100 has gained 9.2% so far this year on support from cheap interest rates, but higher-than-expected inflation levels, a robust labor market recovery, and hawkish central bank comments have sparked worries of an overheating economy and weighed on the index.

-Burberry dropped 0.9% even after it said it had made an "excellent start" to its new year, with full-price sales accelerating and strong growth in leather goods and outerwear.
+Among stocks, Burberry dropped 4.3% even after it said it had made an "excellent start" to its new year, with full-price sales accelerating and strong growth in leather goods and outerwear.
+Miner Rio Tinto fell 1.4% after it reported a 12% fall in quarterly iron ore shipments after storms affected its West Australian operations, but is expected to report bumper results this month on soaring prices for the steel raw material.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)